Flooded Thames in Winter 2014

 Amber flag: no coxless boats without prior permission from a suitable risk assessor - i.e. probably limited to experienced crews of a competitive standard (see table below)

-Light Red flag: dependent on dynamic risk assessment, no rowing except in circumstances of very high competence / experience for the whole crew and low river traffic and only with prior permission of a suitable risk assessor (see table below)
+Light Red flag: dependent on dynamic risk assessment, no rowing except in circumstances of very high competence / experience for the whole crew and low river traffic and only with prior permission of a suitable risk assessor (see table below above)

-Dark Red Flag: exceptional permission required from the captain or vice captain for any outing in these conditions due to the high flow rate (>140m3/s), no junior crews will be permitted.
+Dark Red Flag: exceptional permission required from the captain or vice captain for any outing in these conditions due to the high flow rate (>140m3/s >3m water height difference between Osney and Iffley lock) no junior crews will be permitted.

 Black flag: No rowing under any circumstances